LeoXuIsAvailable/FizzBuzz/README.md

 with the only difference being that we'll be working with Java code instead of Python code of course!

 ### Aside: getting to know markdown
-The markdown format is commonly used for things like readme files, as they allow for simple syntax to be incorporated, which allows for basic typesetting when viewed while still being a plaintext format.
+The Markdown format is commonly used for things like readme files, as they allow for simple syntax to be incorporated, which allows for basic typesetting when viewed while still being a plaintext format.

 Below is a blank checkbox: